Why Diamond Core Drills Overheat — and How to Control Heat in Every Application

 - Confirm the drill OD and calculate the target SFM using the formula: SFM = (Drill OD in inches x π x RPM) / 12.
 Set RPM from the SFM target, not from a generic speed recommendation.

-- Verify bond hardness matches the workpiece abrasion characteristics per Section 5.
+- Verify bond hardness matches the workpiece abrasion characteristics.
 A softer bond for abrasive materials.
 A harder bond for low-abrasiveness optical and semiconductor substrates.
+Refer to UKAM's tool selection guide if uncertain.

 - Check coolant flow rate at the nozzle or swivel exit.
 Do not measure at the pump.
-Target minimums by drill diameter are listed in the coolant reference table in Section 7.
+Diamond tool accessories including water swivel adapters and coolant systems are available from UKAM.

 - Confirm coolant type.
-Water-soluble synthetic fluid for glass, ceramics, and sapphire.
-Plain water for concrete and general stone.
-Air blast or mist for CFRP to prevent delamination at the fiber-resin interface.
+Water-soluble synthetic fluid for glass and quartz applications, ceramics, and sapphire.
+Plain water for concrete and construction.
+Air blast or mist for composites to prevent delamination.

 Phase 2: Drill Setup and First-Hole Qualification